 With NSEC3 matters are even more complicated.
 So we have an NSEC3 that denies the existence of the requested name and an NSEC3 that denies wildcard synthesis.
 What do we miss?
 The short answer is that due to the hashing in NSEC3 you loose the depth of your zone: everything is hashed into a flat plain.
 To make up for this loss of information you need an extra record.
 The more detailed explanation is quite a bit longer...
 To understand NSEC3 we will need two definitions:

-Closest encloser: Introduced in RFC4592[7], this is the first existing name in the zone that is an ancestor of the name used in the query.
+Closest encloser: Introduced in RFC4592[8], this is the first existing name (this may be an empty non-terminal) in the zone that is an ancestor of the name used in the query.
 Suppose the query name is x.2.example.org then example.org is the closest encloser in our example;